sajjadGG/book-python/stdlib/dataclass/mutable-args.rst

 Problem
 -------
-.. warning:: Note, You should not set mutable objects as a default function argument.
-More information in `Argument Mutability`
+Note, You should not set mutable objects as a default function argument.
+More information in `Argument Mutability`.
+This is how all dynamically typed languages work (including PHP, Ruby, Perl etc).

 >>> class Astronaut:
 ...     def __init__(self, name, missions=[]):